Employer Of Record in El Salvador

 There are several cities in El Salvador that provide excellent locations for outsourcing.
 Here are a few of the most important cities to consider:

-• Santa Ana: This second-largest city in El Salvador is home to many manufacturing plants and is also a hub for tourism.
+• Santa Ana, the second-largest city in El Salvador, is home to manufacturing plants and tourism-related industries.

 Technological Ecosystem